 If a material is truly biodegradable, the packaging may have a number of certifications.
 In the UK, there are several certifications that let customers know they are suitable for industrial composting or composting at home.
 You might want to read some more information on the different types of compostable certifications over on our blog here.

 In theory, yes.
 However, the majority of biodegradable plastics available on the market today are only certified to decompose in ‘industrial facilities.’
-Which sounds great, but consumers soon encounter problems when locating their nearest industrial composting facility, as there won’t be a curbside collection arranged by local authorities any time soon.
+Sounds great, but consumers soon encounter problems attempting to locate their nearest industrial composting facility.
+Curbside collection arranged by local authorities won’t be around any time soon either.